kesh-lang/kesh/bracketless.md

     someone: name if age > 12 else 'kid'
     "Hey, { someone }!"

--- a function's argument does not have to be a tuple greet joe
+-- if a function's argument is not a tuple of values, it may be passed directly greet joe
 --> 'Hey, Joe!'